Higher education bubble in the United States: Discussion

-Data from the Federal Reserve shows that student debt has risen steadily during the 2000s and 2010s.
+Data from the Federal Reserve shows that student debt rose steadily during the 2000s and 2010s.

-However, this thesis came under stress in the 2010s, as institutions of higher education came under heightened skepticism due to high costs and disappointing results.
+This thesis came under stress in the 2010s, as institutions of higher education came under heightened skepticism due to high costs and disappointing results.
 People became increasingly concerned about debts and deficits, forcing institutions to prove their worth by clarifying how much money from which industry and company funded research, and how much it would cost to attend.
 Compared to the 1970s, the number of Americans with a university degree has quadrupled five decades later.
 Meanwhile, the skills in demand by the labor market has shifted.
 Technological advances have eliminated numerous low-skilled jobs while high-paying careers require highly specialized knowledge.
 Together, these factors have eroded the advantage of being a college graduate.
 By the 2020s, earning a degree from a prestigious university no longer guaranteed gainful employment immediately after graduation.
-According to Gallup, public confidence in higher education has declined considerably during the mid-2010s and the mid-2020s; even those with bachelor's or advanced degrees were less approving than before.
+According to Gallup, public confidence in higher education in the United States has declined considerably during the mid-2010s and the mid-2020s; even those with bachelor's or advanced degrees were less approving than before.
 Besides costs, skeptics voiced their concern over political bias and the lack of marketable skills of alumni.

 An alternative thesis has suggested that there is no general bubble in higher education because, on average, higher education really does boost income and employment by more than enough to make it a good investment.
 The problem is that degrees in some specific fields may be overvalued because they do little to boost income or improve job prospects, and degrees in other fields may in fact be undervalued because students do not appreciate the extent to which these degrees could benefit their employment prospects and future income.
 Proponents of this argument have noted that schools charge equal prices for tuition regardless of what students study, but the interest rate on federal student loans is not adjusted according to risk.
 They have further noted that there is evidence that undergraduate students in their first three years of college are not very good at predicting future wages by major.
 Indeed, student interest has shifted away from low-paying programs towards those of greater value in the job market.
 (See chart below.)

 Healthcare and most STEM subjects, especially computer science, grew in popularity while the liberal arts and social studies, especially history, have declined due to market forces.